The St Patrick’s whiskey

 If the project Whiskey Tourism Offerings is approved will provide a functional space for events related to an important Scotch brand, with venues and stages for music, theater, community relations and a bar-academy.

-Whiskey is a product of great lineage in Scotland.
+It is a product of great lineage in Scotland.

 The region produces the best Scotch in the world.
-In Scotland and with the starting point in that city several whiskey routes are offered.
+In Scotland and with the starting point in that city several routes are offered.

-Tourism and whiskey routes.
+Tourism and drinking routes.

 The Scots specially recommend a route to be covered in a week that includes the most important distilleries in the country.